Helpful Firefox Add-Ons

-Like the eyedropper tool in most photo editing software, this tool allows users to capture any color they see while browsing through the web.
+Like the eyedropper tool in most photo editing software, this tool allows users to capture any color they see while browsing the web.
 Especially when redesigning a website, this tool can help guarantee that you are using the same colors as the previous site.

 Mind the Time by Paul Morris

 This is a handy time management app, especially if you fill out timesheets at your place of employment.
-This tool will keep track of how long your Firefox session lasts and time spent on the current website.
+This tool will keep track of how long your Firefox session lasts and the time spent on the current website.
 Note that it will only calculate the time spent while remaining active as it has an idle status that kicks in after a minute of inactivity.

 These two add-ons help to organize an excessive amount of tabs open at once.
-ColorfulTabs highlights each tab with a different color, making them a little more distinctive.
+ColorfulTabs highlight each tab with a different color, making them a little more distinctive.
 Tab Scope allows a mini-preview of the website simply by hovering over the tab preventing a frantic click and searching to “find that one page you were on.”

 For more web app tips and tricks, contact Unidev.